 The subjects reported the lowest Borg’s value during the first nine time epochs, which represents 18% of the overall experiment time.
 Borg Values remained mostly constant during this time frame.
 Figure 2 demonstrates mean Borg’s ratings with 95 percent confidence interval for all the subjects in the consecutive time points.
 As can be seen in fig. 2, the variance of the Borg’s value is constant during the experiment.
 Also, there is almost linear increment in the Borg values as the experiment continues.
 This implies the fatigue levels are also increasing mostly linearly as time progresses.
 However, they cross a threshold after 25 time points that demonstrate higher levels of exertion and fatigue.

 We subsequently used time series clustering by capturing data from 9 different time points, which serves as our first time period in further analysis.
+Also, there are

 Each time series representing a subject is compared with the Borg’s value to understand their similarity (overlap) with the Borg’s value.
-Figure 3 demonstrates the extent of overlap among subjects.
+Figure 3 demonstrates the time series of average Borg’s rate.
+Each data point represents average of all subjects’ Borg’s rate in a specific time stamp.

 In addition to average jerk, peak jerk mean, angle back bent mean, and time standard deviation demonstrated higher accordance with the Borg.
-However, distance standard deviation showed most variability in the deviation.
-We also observed a decreasing pattern in the accordance of all candidate variables with the Borg’s value.
-There is more accordance with the Borg’s value when earliest time points are considered for time series clustering.
+However, time standard deviation showed most variability in the deviation.
+We also observed a more stable pattern in the accordance of all candidate variables with the Borg’s value except for the “peak jerk mean”.
+There is slightly more accordance with the Borg’s value when earliest time points are considered for time series clustering.